PRI: Weak BB autonomy fuels NPL, inflation and capital flight

 She noted: “The political government must take the initiative by passing an independence law and ensuring its proper implementation.
 The financial sector is the lifeline of the economy, and safeguarding its integrity is essential.”

 Nasim Manzur remarked: “The coexistence of the Financial Institutions Division (FID) and Bangladesh Bank is unnecessary.
 Bangladesh has to be freed from bureaucratic control.
-Full independence of the Bangladesh Bank is what we need, not merely autonomy.
-Ultimately, the effectiveness of the institution depends on leadership, underscoring the importance of a transparent and merit-based appointment process for the governor.”
+Full independence of the Bangladesh Bank is what we need, not merely autonomy.”

 M Masrur Reaz remarked: “Bangladesh must have a clearly defined monetary policy role, with explicit legal provisions prohibiting direct government lending.
 Bangladesh Bank should determine its own budget.
 The X-factor here is political will.
 Without it, none of these reforms will work.
 Politicians must learn from past experiences.”